itkhanz/Appium-QATask/README.md

   * Android SDK and commandline tools
   * Android Emulator
     * Pixel 5 with Android 13.0 Google Play | x86_64

-> Use appium doctor to check if your system has been successfully setup with appium

 ## Libraries